kaadt/ProTune/docs/ARCHITECTURE.md

 ## Correction Policy and Musical Mapping
 - Converts detected pitch to MIDI space, optionally overridden by held MIDI notes.
-- Applies chromatic or diatonic snapping with tolerance gating so near-perfect intonation passes through unchanged.
+- Applies chromatic, major, or minor snapping anchored to the selected key with tolerance gating so near-perfect intonation passes through unchanged.
 - Clamps the final target to the configured range and converts it back to Hz for shifting.

 ## Pitch Shifting and Resynthesis